A Semi-Parametric Bayesian Generalized Least Squares Estimator: Bayesian GLS with Dirichlet Process Prior

 \subsection{Semi-parametric Bayesian GLS}

-Below we introduce the generic form of the semi-parametric \textsc{gls} estimator, where a $\mathcal{DP}$ prior is introduced on the distribution of the hyper-parameters of the errors.
+In this section we introduce the generic form of the semi-parametric \textsc{gls} estimator, where a $\mathcal{DP}$ prior is introduced on the distributional parameters of the errors.
 Consider a general linear regression